Michael Dante: Career

 Dante made two guest appearances on Perry Mason starring Raymond Burr.
-In 1959 he played Arthur Manning in "The Case of the Dangerous Dowager", and in 1965 he played murder victim Douglas Kelland in "The Case of the Feather Cloak."
+In 1959, he played Arthur Manning in "The Case of the Dangerous Dowager", and, in 1965, he played murder victim Douglas Kelland in "The Case of the Feather Cloak."

 He appeared on Star Trek television series in the role of "Maab" in the 1967 episode, "Friday's Child" alongside Julie Newmar.
 Dante has appeared at Star Trek conventions.

 In 1969, he played Clay Squires, a bitter young half-breed man, in the episode "Long Night at Fort Lonely" on the syndicated Death Valley Days, with Robert Taylor (actor) as Ben Cotterman and June Dayton as Cotterman's wife, Rachel and in 1972 he played a harried TV commercial director in My Three Sons.
-In 1974 he played Julio Tucelli in The Six Million Dollar Man episode, Dr. Wells Is Missing.

-Dante also has recurring roles on the television serials Days of Our Lives and General Hospital.
+In 1974, he played Julio Tucelli in The Six Million Dollar Man episode, "Dr. Wells Is Missing".
+Dante had recurring roles on the television serials Days of Our Lives and General Hospital.

 In the 1970s, Dante met John Wayne, whom he watched on screen as a child.
 Wayne had seen Dante in Winterhawk and asked him to co-host a charity event in Newport Beach, California.
 That started a friendship between the two actors, and they co-hosted other events until Wayne's death in 1979.

 Michael Dante hosted his own syndicated radio talk show, from 1995 to 2007, called On Deck and previously known as the Michael Dante Celebrity Talk Show.
 His program guests included Milton Berle, Tony Curtis, Ron Ely, Bryant Gumbel, Stack Pierce, Connie Stevens and Stella Stevens.
 An avid golfer, he once hosted the annual Michael Dante Celebrity Golf Tournament, a charitable fund-raiser held annually in Palm Springs, California, beginning in 1991.

 In 2006, Dante told an interviewer that he had written a script for a sequel to Winterhawk and was trying to get funding for the projected movie.